Lunch Buddies School-Based Mentoring

-The Lunch Buddy mentors are primarily recruited from area businesses.
-These businesses agree to sponsor one or more employees (pay them over their Lunch Buddy time).
+The Lunch Buddies mentors are primarily recruited from area businesses.
+These businesses agree to sponsor one or more employees (pay them over their Lunch Buddies time).
 Mentors check-in at the office, meet the student in the classroom, bring the student through the lunch line and continue in the designated Kinship Room.
 Lunch Buddies is an introduction to the art of mentoring for many mentors.

 School-Based Mentoring in Crosby